canmet-energy/btap/docs/archetypes_simulation.md

 ```

 ## Opening the PAT project and setting up the server
-Launch PAT and open the project foler in the btap folder on c:. for example the path would be
+Launch PAT and open the project folder in the btap folder on c:. for example the path would be
 ```
 C:/btap/pat_projects/necb_national_prototype_scan
 ```